Instruction-based Time Series Editing: Additional Experiment Results

-Table \ref{tab:comparison_table_attr} shows the editability ($ \Delta$DTW~$\downarrow$ and $ \text{RaTS} \uparrow$) and preservability ($ \text{|RaTS|} \downarrow$) of each method on individual attributes of each dataset.
-The preservability of an attribute is measured by its $ \text{|RaTS|} \downarrow$ score when other attributes are edited.
-Under instruction-based settings, InstructTime generally outperforms TEdit and Time Weaver across all three datasets, except on the attribute of local variability (Gaussian-like noise) in the synthetic and NICU datasets.
-This suggests that diffusion-based methods, which sample from conditional Gaussian distributions, are good at capturing the varying magnitude of Gaussian noise in a time series compared to our approach.
-Exploring noise estimation methods—such as diffusion models or variational encoder-decoders—within the InstructTime architecture is a promising direction for future work.
+Across attributes of all three datasets, InstructTime generally achieves optimal editability ($ \Delta$DTW~$\downarrow$, $ \text{RaTS} \uparrow$) and preservability ($ \text{|RaTS|} \downarrow$) under instruction-based settings.
+A consistent exception is the attribute of local variability (Gaussian-like noise) in the synthetic and NICU datasets, where diffusion-based methods performs better.
+This suggests that sampling from conditional Gaussian distributions is effective for capturing the varying magnitude of Gaussian noise using prior methods.
+Incorporating noise estimation mechanisms—such as diffusion models, variational encoder–decoders, or using negative log-likelihood instead of MSE in the loss function—into the InstructTime architecture are important directions for future work.